Freakwill/MyCLT/README.md

 ### login_wifi

 login wifi automatically
-This is my dream of this summer! :congratulation:
+This is my dream of this summer! :congratulations:

 ## common programs